 There is a fascinating array of museums in Jerusalem, some of which complete a visit to the city.
 Of these, perhaps the most important is Yad Vashem, situated on beautiful Mount Herzl, this is Israel’s memorial and place of commemoration for the millions who perished in the Holocaust.
 The incredible museum tells the story of the Holocaust not only in words, but also via its chilling architecture, and moving multimedia displays.
 Yad Vashem isn’t fun, but it is somewhere everybody should visit.
 Just down the road, from Yad Vashem the newly renovated Israel Museum houses a huge selection of artistic, archaeological, historical and cultural displays including the world-famous Dead Sea Scrolls.
 And for kids in Jerusalem is the Jerusalem Biblical Zoo, technically Israel’s most popular visitor attraction with a great selection of animals (including a Biblical theme this being Jerusalem) as well as some more common-day favorites!

 Ultimately, Jerusalem is like nowhere else, a city where old and new jostle for space, along with the three religions who call this city holy.
 Incredibly intense, Jerusalem, the ‘City of Gold’ is somewhere beyond explanation, and no visit to Israel is complete without a visit here, no matter how long.
-Exploring Jerusalem individually works well for many, although there is a great selection of Jerusalem day tours and other tours of Jerusalemshould you wish to get even more out of your visit.
+Exploring Jerusalem individually works well for many, although there is a great selection of tours of Jerusalemshould you wish to get even more out of your visit.